 Total program length varies based on the number of courses taken per session, with sessions lasting 8 weeks.
 That means that if you take 1 class per session, you could complete your degree program in as few as 32 months.

 Choose the path that fits your goals

-You can focus your MBA with a concentration in one of the 17 specific areas and take a mix of electives and concentration courses that matches your career interests and goals, or you can choose to take all of your elective courses in a variety of career fields.
+You can focus your MBA program with a concentration in one of the 17 specific areas and take a mix of electives and concentration courses that matches your career interests and goals, or you can choose to take all of your elective courses in a variety of career fields.- or -

 MBA with Concentration